inyong37/Study/VI. Language/iii. Python/readme.md

 parser.add_argument('--argument', '-a', type=str, help='an argument', dest='arg_1')
 args = parser.parse_args()
 ```

+### asyncio - Asynchronous I/O | [Docs 3.10.6](https://docs.python.org/3/library/asyncio.html)

+asyncio is a library to write concurrent code using the async/await syntax.

+asyncio is used as a foundation for multiple Python asynchronous frameworks that provide high-performance network and web-servers, database connection libraries, distributed task queues, etc.

+asyncio is often a perfect fit for IO-bound and high-level structured network code.

+asyncio provides a set of high-level APIs to: run Python corountines concurrently and have full control over their execution; perform network IO and IPC; control subprocesses; distribute tasks via queues; synchronize concurrent code;

+Additionally, there are low-level APIs for library and framework developers to: create and manage event loops, which provide asynchronous APIs for networking, running subprocesses, handling OS signals, etc; implement efficient protocols using transports; bridge callback-based libraries and code with async/await syntax.

 ### dataclasses - Data Classes | [Docs 3.7.10](https://docs.python.org/3.7/library/dataclasses.html) | [PEP 557](https://www.python.org/dev/peps/pep-0557/)
 ```Python
 from dataclasses import dataclass